Improvements are required in the Longwater and Easton area of Norwich to:

 - Accommodate additional traffic arising from planned growth

-We have carried out a series of reports, assessments and feasibility studies to address these pressures;
+We’ve carried out a series of reports, assessments and feasibility studies to see how we should address these pressures:

 Smaller scale measures

 - Free flow left turn slip road from William Frost Way to Dereham Road

 - Widening Dereham Road between the Longwater roundabout and the new traffic lights at Lodge Farm 2

 - Longwater Lane/Dereham Road junction improvement

 - Dereham Road widening to two lanes in each direction (east section)